 • It is very easy to tell when an individual lava heron is ready to mate.
 Their legs change color from a dull grey to a bright orange, and the male’s bill turns from grey to black.

 • The Galapagos Lava heron is listed as least concern and not considered to be an endangered species.
 But that’s not to say that the Lava Heron does not face any threats.
 Invasive species can be problematic, with cats capable of hunting herons, and rats or pigs happy to dine on heron eggs or chicks.
+Although there is no direct conservation project to protect this species, they do benefit from general invasive species irradication projects.

 If you enjoyed this post, then we think you’ll also love our Galapagos Birds blog.